maimbeeb/OnlineExam/README.md

 ![](wireframes/registration.png)

-	If the User is visiting the Site first time, and doesn't have the login credentials.
-	User can register himself by clicking on the Registration Link.
+	If the user is visiting for the first time, and doesn't have the login credentials. user can register himself by clicking on the Registration Link.

 ### MyProfile Screen

 ![](wireframes/myprofile.png)

-	The user profile is shown in the screen.
+	The user MyProfile screen to show the User Name and Email.
+	The screen has change password link.

 ### Home Screen

 ![](wireframes/home.png)

-	The User home screen is shown.
+	To user Home screen has a table with the list of following details:
+	List of Exams, Fees, Date and Status.

 ### Change Password Screen

 ![](wireframes/change-pwd.png)

-	The user is allowed to change the password.
+	The user is allowed to change the password in Change Password Screen.
+	The user need to enter his valid old password and provide a new password.

 ### My Exams Screen

 ![](wireframes/myexams.png)

-	The page will show the list exams registered by the user.
+	My Exams Screen has a table with the list of following details:
+	List of Exams, Fees, Date and Status.

 ### Apply Exams Screen

 ![](wireframes/apply-exam.png)

-	The page shows the list of exams available and the user want to chose the exam from the list.
+	Apply Exams Screen shows the detail about the exam Name of the Exam, Fees and Date of the exam, with the apply button.

 ### Payment Screen

 ![](wireframes/payment.png)

-	This allows the user the pay for the exam from the Stripe account.
+	Payment Screen allows the user to pay for the exam fee from the Stripe account, using the following details:
+	EmailId, CardNumber, Month/Date and CVC.

 ## FEATURES

 	Existing features

 	'Login Screen'
-		- When the URL is entered it will always bring the user to the home page
+		- User needs to provide is login crendetials i.e Email and Password. empty email format correct
+		  User should be registerd.

+		- password
+		  empty
+		  User should be registerd.

+		- Error!
+Invalid username or password!

-	'Forget Password Screen'
+	'Forget Password Screen'.

-		- "Button" when clicked, it will allows the user to add new recipe 'Registration Screen'
-		- "Button" when clicked, it will allows user to search recipes by Recipe Name.
+		- email provided by the user should be correct empty email format correct
+		  User should be registerd.
+		  not correct email Error!
+Email not exists!
+		  Click Here - back to the login screen.

+		- User is needed to provide a valid email id to Error!
+Your password is successfully sent to your email.
+		  Will get the email with password to login.

+		  Click Here - back to the login screen.

+	'Registration Screen'

+		- User needs to provide is login crendetials i.e Email and Password. empty email format correct
+		  User should be registerd.

+		- password
+		  empty
+		  User should be registerd.

+		- Error!
+Invalid username or password!
+		Error!
+Email already exists.

+		Error!
+Passwords do not match.

 	' MyProfile Screen'
-		- "Button" when clicked, it will allows user to clear the Search.
+		- Name
+		- Email
+		not editable..
+		change password link

 	'Change Password Screen'
+		old password
+		new password.

-		- "Button" when clicked, will bring to individual recipe page 'My Exams Screen'
+	'My Exams Screen'
-		- Click on the Image of the particular recipe and make changes by clicking the "Button".
+		All the exams that is applied by users.

 	'Apply Exams Screen'

-		- Click on the Image of the particular recipe and it has button to remove particular recipe
+arun.karthik11@gmail.com
+4242 4242 4242 4242
+123
+12 / 20
+Exam details will be send to the user registered email.

 	'Payment Screen'

-		- "Button" when clicked, will bring to back to home page from Edit recipe page.
+arun.karthik11@gmail.com
+4242 4242 4242 4242
+123
+12 / 20

+	'Logout'
+		- when user click it it comes to login screen.

 	Features left to implement

-	Feature that will allow user remove or edit(make changes) only its own recipes - but not others users recipes.
+	Allow the User to take the online Exam after registration.

 ## Technologies Used